FAQs

 What clear (jelly) covers will fit my planner?

 Great question!
-We have exciting news, clear covers are in the works and coming to the shop soon.
-In the meantime - our 2026 planners match the sizing of Sterling Ink Common Planners.
+We have clear covers available in the shop.
+You can shop them here.
+In addition, our 2026 planners and our undated planners match the sizing of Sterling Ink Common Planners.
 This means that any cover designed to fit a Sterling Ink Common Planner of the same size will generally fit our planners.
 Here’s a breakdown by planner type of covers from other shops:

 Plans-Vertical (A5), Plans-Horizontal (A6, B6, A5), and Weekly Duo (B6):